anabalves/higher-education/README.md

 ### **Undergraduate Studies**
    - [**Systems Analysis and Development (2020-1 ~ 2022-2)**](undergrad-systems-analysis-and-development/README.md)
-     This folder includes all my coursework, projects, and exercises completed during my undergraduate studies in Systems Analysis and Development at the Faculdade de Tecnologia da Zona Leste.
+     This folder includes all my coursework, projects, and exercises completed during my undergraduate studies in Systems Analysis and Development at the Faculdade de Tecnologia de São Paulo - Campus Leste.
 Each semester's materials are organized into subfolders for easier navigation.

 ### **Additional Learning Resources**
    - [**Coding Challenges**](https://github.com/anabalves/coding-challenges)